mmari0c/roses-and-thorns/README.md

 ## Features

 - **Create Posts**
-  Share a rose or thorn with a title, content, and image upload via Supabase Storage.
+  Share a rose or thorn with a title, content, and image upload via Supabase.

 - **Home Feed**
   Displays all posts with title, timestamp, and support count.